aboffelli/interomics/README.md

 ### Heatmap

-To load the heatmap, it is necessary to select a label for the samples.
+To load the *Heatmap*, it is necessary to select a label for the samples.

-The heatmap is interactive, which means that you can zoom in by selecting an area inside the plot with the mouse, zoom out double clicking.
+The *Heatmap* is interactive, which means that you can zoom in by selecting an area inside the plot with the mouse, zoom out double clicking.
 Hovering the mouse over the plot gives you the information about the sample name, the OTU number, and the abundance.
-In the top right corner of the plot you will find some command buttons, including: save the plot as a png image, selection box, zoom in and out, reset axes, etc. Click the button "Download" to download the original plot as pdf – any interactive change, such as zoom or hidden objects, will not be present.
+In the top right corner of the plot you will find some command buttons, including: save the plot as a *png* image, selection box, zoom in and out, reset axes, etc. Click the button *Download* to download the original plot as *pdf* – any interactive change, such as zoom or hidden objects, will not be present.

 ### Taxonomic Tree

-In the Taxonomic Tree tab, you will find a slide bar where you can select the minimum abundance to be considered in the tree, as well as a filtering option similar to the subset area.
+In the *Taxonomic Tree* tab, you will find a slide bar where you can select the minimum abundance to be considered in the tree, as well as a filtering option similar to the subset area.
 To use the filter option, first select the taxonomy level that the target group is located, all the possible groups in that level will be available to selection in the next box.
-As the data can be heavy, the image will only be created after clicking the button "Create tree".
+As the data can be heavy, the image will only be created after clicking the button *Create tree*.
 The image may take a while to be displayed.

-To download the taxonomic tree in pdf format, click the button "Download".
+To download the taxonomic tree in *pdf* format, click the button *Download*.

 ## Function

 ### Biplot

-Both variables, color and shape, are required to create the Biplot.
+Both variables, color and shape, are required to create the *Biplot*.
 You can choose any combination of variables.

-The biplot is interactive, which means that you can zoom in selecting an area inside the plot with the mouse, zoom out double clicking.
+The *Biplot* is interactive, which means that you can zoom in selecting an area inside the plot with the mouse, zoom out double clicking.
 Hovering the mouse over the plot gives you the information about the selected variables and the positions NMDS1 and NMDS2.
 You can hide a group by clicking on the legend corresponding to that group in the right side, or isolate a group by double clicking in the legend corresponding to the group.
-In the top right corner of the plot you will find some command buttons, including: save the plot as a png image, selection box, zoom in and out, reset axes, etc. Click the button "Download" to download the original plot as pdf – any interactive change, such as zoom or hidden objects, will not be present.
+In the top right corner of the plot you will find some command buttons, including: save the plot as a *png* image, selection box, zoom in and out, reset axes, etc. Click the button *Download* to download the original plot as *pdf* – any interactive change, such as zoom or hidden objects, will not be present.

 ### Alpha-Diversity

-Only the "X" variable and the "Measures" are required for the Alpha-Diversity plot.
-The "Color" and "Shape" variables are optional, if not selected, all samples will be colored black and shaped as circles.
+Only the *X* variable and the *Measures* are required for the *Alpha-Diversity* plot.
+The *Color* and *Shape* variables are optional, if not selected, all samples will be colored black and shaped as circles.
 You can select multiple types of measure, each of them will be displayed side by side.

 The slider can be used to trim the data for the alpha-diversity calculation.
 OTUs with the abundance equal to or lower than the number selected will be removed for the calculation.

-The alpha-diversity plot is interactive, which means that you can zoom in selecting an area inside the plot with the mouse, zoom out double clicking.
+The *Alpha-Diversity* plot is interactive, which means that you can zoom in selecting an area inside the plot with the mouse, zoom out double clicking.
 Hovering the mouse over the plot gives you the information about the selected variables and value of the measure selected.
 You can hide a group by clicking on the legend corresponding to that group in the right side, or isolate a group by double clicking in the legend corresponding to the group.
-In the top right corner of the plot you will find some command buttons, including: save the plot as a png image, selection box, zoom in and out, reset axes, etc. Click the button "Download" to download the original plot as pdf – any interactive change, such as zoom or hidden objects, will not be present.
+In the top right corner of the plot you will find some command buttons, including: save the plot as a *png* image, selection box, zoom in and out, reset axes, etc. Click the button *Download* to download the original plot as *pdf* – any interactive change, such as zoom or hidden objects, will not be present.